PhoenixTales/phoenix-docs/mechanics/attributes.md

 * Mana
 * Psi

-There are four Status Attributes supposed to be displayed in the interface or by other audio-visual means.
+There are diverse Status Attributes supposed to be displayed in the interface or by other audio-visual means.

 * Hitpoints (referred to as *Life* or *Health*
 * Mana (referred to as "Magic Power")
 * Psi (referred to as "Willpower")

-Closely related are the Arts:
+* Madness
+* Exhaustion

 All of these values are refered to inside the game.